v-rgrace/Viva/Viva/learning/index.md

 # Introduction to Microsoft Viva Learning

 Microsoft Viva Learning empowers employees to make learning a natural part of the day by bringing learning into the flow of work within the tools and platforms they already use.
-Discover, share, and track learning across a variety of sources from a center of learning in Microsoft Teams.
+Discover, share, and track learning across various sources from a center of learning in Microsoft Teams.

 ## Get started